bshamblen/dotloop/README.md

 var api = new Dotloop('your auth token');
 ```

-## Callbacks vs Promises
+## Callbacks or Promises

-All of the methods below will work with either a standard Javascipt callback function `(error, response)` or promises.
+All of the methods below will work with either a standard Javascipt callback function `(error, result)` or promises.
 This module uses the Bluebird promise library.

 ## Methods